This Morning (TV programme): Studio

-From 1996 to April 2018, This Morning broadcast live from Studio 8 at The London Studios on the South Bank, which features large picture windows looking out over the River Thames.
+From 1996 to April 2018, This Morning left the Albert Dock, Liverpool and broadcast live from Studio 8 at The London Studios on the South Bank, which features large picture windows looking out over the River Thames.
 Coinciding with the programme's revamp, the outside of the studio was repainted with the new This Morning logo and branding.

 Since 16 April 2018, This Morning has been broadcast from Studio 3 of the newly renovated Television Centre run by BBC Studioworks, along with the rest of ITV Daytime, including Loose Women, Lorraine and Good Morning Britain.

 It was planned to move back to the studios in 2023, but in October 2018, ITV announced it was looking to sell the site and would continue with the current studios and offices longer term.
-In November 2019, the original studio of This Morning was sold to Mitsubishi Estate.
+In November 2019, the London studio of This Morning was sold to Mitsubishi Estate.

 Awards

-This Morning has won the National Television Award for Best Daytime/Live Magazine Show for 18 years running, from 1998 to 2021.
+This Morning won the National Television Award for Best Daytime/Live Magazine Show for 12 years running, from 2011 to 2022.
+The show lost in the nominations in 2023 to The Repair Shop.